Blood Feast (band): Reunions (1999–2013)

 In 1999, the band reformed for a single appearance at the March Metal Meltdown in Asbury Park, New Jersey.

 In 2002, Kevin Kuzma founded his own label, Militia Records, and released the compilation, Remnants: The Last Remains.
 On this were demo and live recordings, as well as certain unreleased songs.
 In 2007, the band rejoined.
 This line-up featured founding members Kevin Kuzma and Adam Tranquili, along with guitarist John Blicharz, bassist Karl Odenwalder, and singer Tony Stanziano; all of whom were from Kevin Kuzma's death metal band, Annunaki.

 Current bass player Tom Lorenzo (who replaced Odenwalder) and vocalist Chris Natalini (who replaced Stanziano) were added in 2010, just a few months ahead of the band's performance at the Headbangers Open Air Festival in Germany.
 Blood Feast returned for a 2nd appearance at H.O.A. in 2013.
 This incarnation of the band remained intact until March 2014, at which point Kuzma and Blicharz were replaced by Joe Moore (formerly of DTA and Nemesis) and CJ Scioscia (of Insaniac and Skullshifter), respectively.

 The Future State of Wicked and Infinite Evolution (2014–present)

 A pre-production demo of the first new Blood Feast song in nearly 25 years, entitled "Off With Their Heads", was made available for streaming via YouTube in August 2014.
 The new line-up then had its debut performance at Empire in West Springfield, VA on 13 September 2014, and has been active ever since.
 Two performances at the True Thrash Fest in Osaka, Japan occurred on 21–22 February 2015.

 On September 25, 2015, Blood Feast announced that they had signed with Hells Headbangers Records, and by the next year, they had been recording their first studio album since 1989 at LCBW Recording in Watchung, New Jersey.
 The album, titled, The Future State of Wicked, was released on 14 April 2017.

-In June 2022, Blood Feast revealed Infinite Evolution as the title of their upcoming fourth album.
+In June 2022, Blood Feast revealed Infinite Evolution as the title of their fourth album, which was not released until July 12, 2024.